lando/docs/guides/lando-with-vscode.md

 }
 ```

-**Note: PHP 7.1 and earlier uses xdebug 2** which uses port 9000, so change the port number above accordinly.
+**Note: PHP 7.1 and earlier uses xdebug 2** which uses port 9000, so change the port number above accordingly.

 Done!